tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/服务端 API/第三方回调/群组系统相关回调/话题资料修改之后回调_intl_en.md

-## Feature Description
+## Feature Overview
 This callback allows you to view the changes in the topic profile (topic name, topic introduction, topic notice, and topic profile photo) in real time on the application backend.
 Specifically, you can view the real-time log of the changed topic profile or sync the information to other systems.

 ## Notes

-- To enable this callback, you must configure a callback URL.
+- To enable this callback, you must configure the URL.
 This callback and the callback after group profile modification use the same switch.
-For detailed directions, see [Callback Configuration](https://intl.cloud.tencent.com/document/product/1047/34520).
+For detailed directions, see [Webhook Configuration](https://intl.cloud.tencent.com/document/product/1047/34520).
 - During this callback, the IM backend initiates an HTTP POST request to the app backend.
 - After receiving the callback request, the app backend must check whether the `SDKAppID` contained in the request URL is the `SDKAppID` of the app.
 - For more security considerations, see the **Security Considerations** section in [Third-Party Callback Overview](https://intl.cloud.tencent.com/document/product/1047/34354).
+- You need to [enable the topic feature in the console](https://intl.cloud.tencent.com/document/product/1047/34419) before using it.

 ## Callback Triggering Scenarios